Kong/docs.konghq.com/app/docs/0.10.x/proxy.md

 All the other request headers are forwarded as-is by Kong.

 One exception to this is made when using the WebSocket protocol.
-If so, Kong will set the following headers to allow for upgrading the protocol bewteen the client and your upstream services:
+If so, Kong will set the following headers to allow for upgrading the protocol between the client and your upstream services:

 - `Connection: Upgrade`
 - `Upgrade: websocket`

-More information on this topic will be covered in the [Proxy WebSocket traffic][proxy-websocket] section.
+More information on this topic in covered in the [Proxy WebSocket traffic][proxy-websocket] section.

 [Back to TOC](#table-of-contents)

 #### 4. Response

-Kong will receive the response from your upstream service and send it back to your downstream client in a streaming fashion.
-It is at this time that Kong will execute subsequent plugins added to that particular API that implement a hook in the `header_filter` phase.
+Kong receives the response from the upstream service and send it back to the downstream client in a streaming fashion.
+At this point Kong will execute subsequent plugins added to that particular API that implement a hook in the `header_filter` phase.

-Once the `header_filter` phase of all registered plugins has been executed, the following headers will be added by Kong and sent back to your client:
+Once the `header_filter` phase of all registered plugins has been executed, the following headers will be added by Kong and the full set of headers be sent to the client:

 - `Via: kong/x.x.x`, where `x.x.x` is the Kong version in use
-- `Kong-Proxy-Latency: <latency>`, where `latency` is the time in milliseconds taken by Kong between receiving the request from the client and sending the request to your upstream service.
+- `Kong-Proxy-Latency: <latency>`, where `latency` is the time in milliseconds between Kong receiving the request from the client and sending the request to your upstream service.
-- `Kong-Upstream-Latency: <latency>`, where `latency` is the time in milliseconds spent by Kong waiting for the first byte of your upstream service response.
+- `Kong-Upstream-Latency: <latency>`, where `latency` is the time in milliseconds that Kong was waiting for the first byte of the upstream service response.

-Once the headers are sent back to the client, Kong will start executing registered plugins for that API that implement the `body_filter` hook.
+Once the headers are sent to the client, Kong will start executing registered plugins for that API that implement the `body_filter` hook.
 This hook may be called multiple times, due to the streaming nature of Nginx itself.
-Each chunk of the upstream response that is successfuly processed by such `body_filter` hooks is sent back to the client.
+Each chunk of the upstream response that is successfully processed by such `body_filter` hooks is sent back to the client.
 You can find more informations about the `body_filter` hook in the
 [Plugin development guide][plugin-development-guide].